Daily Express: History

 The Daily Express was founded in 1900 by Sir Arthur Pearson, with the first issue appearing on 24 April 1900.
-Pearson lost his sight to glaucoma in 1913, and sold the title to the future Lord Beaverbrook in 1916.

-The Express was one of the first papers to place news instead of advertisements on its front page, and carried gossip, sport, and women's features.
-It was also the first in Britain to have a crossword puzzle.
+Pearson lost his sight to glaucoma in 1913, and sold the title in 1916 to Max Aitken, MP for Ashton-under-Lyne and the future Lord Beaverbrook.
+The Daily Express was one of the first papers to place news instead of advertisements on its front page, and also carried gossip, sport, and women's features.
+Aitken and his family moved to London in 1910 where he was knighted in 1911 and became a peer in 1916.
+As the recently titled Lord Beaverbrook, he launched the Sunday Express in 1919, sister paper to the Daily Express.
+It was also the first newspaper in Britain to have a crossword puzzle, introduced in 1924, while the Sunday Express was the first sunday newspaper to include one.

-It began printing in Manchester in 1927.
-In 1931 it moved its London headquarters to 120 Fleet Street, a specially commissioned Art Deco building.
+The Daily Express and Sunday Express production was expanded by opening presses in Manchester & Glasgow in 1927, and in 1931 moved its headquarters to the Daily Express Building, 120 Fleet Street, London, a specially commissioned Art Deco building.
 Under Beaverbrook, the paper set newspaper sales records several times throughout the 1930s.
 Its success was partly due to aggressive marketing campaign and a circulation war with other populist newspapers.
 Arthur Christiansen became editor in October 1933.
 Under his direction sales climbed from two million in 1936 to four million in 1949.
 He retired in 1957.
 The paper also featured Alfred Bestall's Rupert Bear cartoon and satirical cartoons by Carl Giles which it began publishing in the 1940s.
 On 24 March 1933, a front-page headline, "Judea Declares War on Germany" (because of the Anti-Nazi boycott of 1933), was published.